msucloudfellowship/msucloudfellowship.github.io/docs/session_how_to_cloud/azure_windows_vm_walkthrough.md

 ## About

 This is an exercise and introduction to creating Virtual Machines (VMs) and related resources using the Azure Portal.
-This excercise assumes you understand how to use the Azure Portal, which is covered in the [Azure Portal Walkthrough](azure_portal_walkthrough.md).
-In addition it's helpful to know what a virtual machine is but it's not crucial to complete the excercise.
+This exercise assumes you understand how to use the Azure Portal, which is covered in the [Azure Portal Walkthrough](azure_portal_walkthrough.md).
+In addition it's helpful to know what a virtual machine is but it's not crucial to complete the exercise.
 For more information on VMs see the [slides from session 2](msu-cloud-fellowship21-session2.pdf) and readings from the ["Virtual Machine Background"](index.md#readings) section

 <!--
 There are two nearly identical activities, and you only need complete one of them: